Andrei Sannikov: Deputy Minister of Foreign Affairs

 From 1995 to 1996 he served as Deputy Foreign Minister of Belarus, and obtained the rank of Ambassador extraordinary and plenipotentiary.

 As Deputy Minister in winter of 1995, he co-authored a paper defending the Nunn-Lugar program, and admonishing the U.S. Congress for its inclination to reduce its funding.
 The Nunn-Lugar project had originated in the U.S. Senate in 1991 after the former Soviet Republics decided to get rid of their nuclear weapons.
 The program, a part of the U.S. Department of Defense, provided Belarus with technical and financial assistance to reduce and disarm nuclear weapons.

 In November 1996, on the eve of a controversial referendum, Sannikov resigned from his post in protest of Lukashenko's policies.
 The referendum severely limited democratic standards and the separation of powers in Belarus, and changed the Belarus constitution to extend Lukashenko's presidential term.
 According to the Belarus Speaker of Parliament, 20 to 50 percent of the counted votes were falsified.

 As independent politician, activist

 Charter 97

-In November 1997, Sannikov was one of the co-founders of the civil initiative Charter 97, becoming its international coordinator.
-Charter 97 is a human rights group modeled on Charter 77 in then-Czechoslovakia.
-The group hosts one of the most popular Belarusian news web pages, and is a rare voice of opposition to the Lukashenko party in Belarus.
+In November 1997, Sannikov co-founded the civil initiative Charter 97, becoming its international coordinator.
+Modeled on the Czech Charter 77, the initiative was formed in response to the increasingly authoritarian rule of President Alexander Lukashenko, particularly following the controversial 1996 referendum that expanded presidential powers and was widely criticized for alleged manipulation.
+He recalls of its creation: "At that time, they arrested Pavel Sheremet, a Belarusian journalist working for Russian television, and Dmitry Zavadsky.
+And we talked about what could be done not only to release those journalists, but also to organize resistance against the entire regime."
+Today, Charter 97 continues to operate one of Belarus’s most prominent independent news websites and remains a rare voice against the Lukashenko regime.

-98 Coordinating Council of Democratic Forces
+1998 Coordinating Council of Democratic Forces

 In 1998, Sannikov and Hienadz Karpienka created the Coordinating Council of Democratic Forces of Belarus, which actively speaks for human rights.
 Victor Ivashkevich and Mikhail Marinich also took part.